• Target level of study

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-The PHyS course is a theoretical and practical training leading to the mastery of future technologies to generate, transmit, detect, process and convert electromagnetic waves such as radio waves, microwaves, terahertz waves, infrared, visible and ultraviolet light, in a wide variety of applications ranging from biomedical to telecommunications, including defense, industrial processes and environmental control.
+The PHyS course is a theoretical and practical training program leading to mastery of future technologies for generating, transmitting, detecting, processing, and converting electromagnetic waves such as radio waves, microwaves, terahertz waves, infrared, visible, and ultraviolet light, in a wide variety of applications ranging from biomedical to telecommunications, including defense, industrial processes, and environmental control.

 This is a business sector with very strong technical and economic potential characterized by numerous applications, both industrial and in research.